Ending an LLC: Everything You Need to Know

 Notify the IRS and State and Local Tax Agencies

 You must pay taxes for the prior and current year.
 Continue payroll deductions and payroll reporting for your employees.
 Make sure you file your taxes, as well as your capital gains and liquidations forms.
 Lastly, file all final tax forms for the business, like income tax, sales tax collected, and payroll taxes.

 Don't risk costly repercussions for not tying up all your LLC's loose ends.
 If you decide to dissolve your company, meet with an attorney first.

 If you need help with ending an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.